New York fund apologizes for role in Tuskegee syphilis study

 Altruistic as they might sound, the checks — $100 at most — were no simple act of charity: They were part of an almost unimaginable scheme.
 To get the money, widows or other loved ones had to consent to letting doctors slice open the bodies of the dead men for autopsies that would detail the ravages of a disease the victims were told was “bad blood.”

-Fifty years after the infamous Tuskegee syphilis study was revealed to the public and halted, the organization that made those funeral payments, the Milbank Memorial Fund, is publicly apologizing to the descendants for its role.
+Fifty years after the infamous Tuskegee syphilis study was revealed to the public and halted, the organization that made those funeral payments, the Milbank Memorial Fund, publicly apologized Saturday to descendants of the study’s victims.
 The move is rooted in America’s racial reckoning after George Floyd’s murder by police in 2020.

+“It was wrong.
+We are ashamed of our role.
+We are deeply sorry,” said the president of the fund, Christopher F. Koller.

-The apology and an accompanying monetary donation to a descendants’ group, the Voices of our Fathers Legacy Foundation, will be presented Saturday in Tuskegee during a gathering of children and other relatives of men who were part of the study.
+The apology and an accompanying monetary donation to a descendants’ group, the Voices for Our Fathers Legacy Foundation, were presented during a ceremony in Tuskegee at a gathering of children and other relatives of men who were part of the study.

 Endowed in 1905 by Elizabeth Milbank Anderson, part of a wealthy and well-connected New York family, the fund was one of the nation’s first private foundations.
 The nonprofit philanthropy had some $90 million in assets in 2019, according to tax records, and an office on Madison Avenue in Manhattan.
 With an early focus on child welfare and public health, today it concentrates on health policy at the state level.

-“The upshot of this was real harm,” Koller told The Associated Press in an interview.
+“The upshot of this was real harm,” Koller told The Associated Press in an interview before the apology ceremony.
 “It was one more example of ways that men in the study were deceived.
 And we are dealing as individuals, as a region, as a country, with the impact of that deceit.”

 “It’s really something that could be used as an example of how apologies can be powerful in making reparations and restorative justice be real,” said Head.